oracle/oci-ansible-collection/docs/collections/oracle/oci/oci_database_management_db_management_private_endpoint_module.rst

                                 <td>
                                                                                                                                                             </td>
                                                                 <td>
-                                            <div>The OCIDs of the network security groups that the private endpoint belongs to.</div>
+                                            <div>The OCIDs of the Network Security Groups to which the Database Management private endpoint belongs.</div>
                                             <div>This parameter is updatable.</div>
                                                         </td>
             </tr>